Chennai-born engineering grad shares the #1 secret to landing a job working at Tesla

 Janani chose Production Engineering because she believed that understanding how things are made and optimised was essential to how the world operates.
 Source: Janani Bhaskar

-From India to pursuing her goal at Duke
+Leaving India to achieve her goals at Duke University

-Janani grew up in an environment where competition was the norm.
-Her time at NIT Trichy was no different.
+Janani grew up in a competitive environment, and NIT Trichy was no different.
 It was fast-paced, high-pressure, and heavily focused on a rigid curriculum.

 That limitation pushed her to think seriously about pursuing a master’s degree.
 The idea had always been there, but now it felt more urgent.